Our Started Guardian Program

 Hornet “Brown/Green” Princess 2025 Litter

-Transportation would be the responsibility of the new owner.
+Transportation will be the responsibility of the new owner.
+Reach out for more information on Hornet.

 Yellow (Leona) ” 2025 Princess Litter

-Leona is a 6-month-old Turkish Boz Shepherd, daughter of Princess and granddaughter of MINK.
-She’s a super sweet girl with a gentle, people-friendly nature and a natural instinct for protecting her herd.
-Already showing promise, she’s reliable with stock and is gaining experience working around birds.
+Leona is a 7-month-old Turkish Boz Shepherd, daughter of Princess and granddaughter of MINK.
+Weighing in at 90 lbs, she’s a sweet-natured young guardian with a calm, people-friendly temperament and a natural instinct for protecting her herd.

-This young guardian is ready to find her forever family—and her forever job.
+With the right home and consistent leadership, she’s well on her way to becoming a loyal, dependable protector.
+This promising young guardian is ready to find her forever family — and her forever job.

-Transportation would be the responsibility of the new owner.
+Transportation will be the responsibility of the new owner.
+Reach out for more information on Leona.

 Mr. Bentley

-At 11 months old Bentley is a brindle beauty with the sweetest smile and an even sweeter heart.
+Bentley is turning 1 year old this month — and all he wants for his birthday is a forever home.
+Weighing in at 120 lbs, this brindle beauty has the sweetest smile and an even sweeter heart.
 Above all, Bentley loves people — he’s soft-natured, affectionate, and thrives on companionship.
 Loyal and endearingly vocal, he’s the kind of dog who makes you feel safe and cared for just by being near.

 Bentley has completed Embark genetic testing and PennHIP evaluation.
 He is not registered.